Universal Polynomials for Tautological Integrals on Hilbert Schemes: Results

 A Chern monomial is a monomial in the variables $c_i^{\left(j\right)}$.
 The \emph{weight} of a Chern monomial $c_{i_1}^{\left(j_1\right)}\cdots c_{i_k}^{\left(j_k\right)}$ is defined to be $\sum_{l=1}^k i_l$, so that treating a Chern monomial of weight $l$ as a function, its image will be in $H^{2l}(X)$.
 Denote by $\CM(k,l)$ the set of $k$-variable Chern monomials of weight $l$.

-If $Y$ is a proper scheme and $Z \subset Y$ a constructible subset, we denote by $\csm(Z)\in H_*(Y)$ the Chern-Schwartz-MacPherson class of the characteristic function of $Y$.
+If $Y$ is a proper scheme and $Z \subset Y$ a constructible subset, we denote by $\csm(Z)\in H_*(Y)$ the Chern--Schwartz--MacPherson class of $Z$.
 The construction and basic properties of this class are reviewed in Section \ref{section:preliminaries}.